 No standard is set forth in the rule to govern the determination of whether property should be returned to a person aggrieved either by an unlawful seizure or by deprivation of the property.
 The fourth amendment protects people from unreasonable seizures as well as unreasonable searches, United States v.
 Place, 462 U.S. 696, 701 (1983), and reasonableness under all of the circumstances must be the test when a person seeks to obtain the return of property.
 If the United States has a need for the property in an investigation or prosecution, its retention of the property generally is reasonable.
-But, if the United States' legitimate interests can be satisfied even if the property is returned, continued retention of the property would become unreasonable.
+But, if the United States' legitimate interests can be satisfied even if the property would become unreasonable.